 Maurice specializes in providing services with interventions that accurately synchronize effective psychological science with eternal principles.
 He is most known and sought after for the work he does with individuals and couples who have been traumatized by sexual misbehavior.

 Maurice acquired both his Bachelor and Master degrees from the University of Utah.

-For over 17 years, Maurice has provided specialized services as a Clinical Mental Health Counselor.
+For over 17 years (2005-2022), Maurice provided specialized services as a Clinical Mental Health Counselor.
 The first 7 years were with LDS Family Services and then in 2005, he opened Life Changing Services.
-He has now shifted his focus to primarily functioning as the Director of Life Changing Services, providing group trainings and workshops in self-mastery and marriage repair as well as occasionally offering advanced consultations by special request. lifechangingservices.org
+He has now shifted his focus to primarily functioning as the Director of Life Changing Services, providing group trainings and workshops in self-mastery and marriage repair, as well as occasionally offering advanced consultations by special request. lifechangingservices.org

 Maurice and his wife have been married 30 years and have 2 children.

 Michael Evan Blair is totally tuned to the teenage lifestyle and has successfully worked and played with this group from scout leadership days in the mountains and on the lakes and at the Maverick and the movies and in heart to heart coaching and counseling for many years.

 I am kind of the grandpa coach dude and we usually have fun and learn practical tools and knowledge to get to the difference that makes the difference at many levels.

 Just for the record I do have a mug shot, have never been incarcerated, have one wife of 47 years, enjoy 8 children and 22 grandchildren, love to fish and ATV ride and shoot hoops and watch games when sports games seem to matter, and I am a Christ believer and proud to be a member of The Church of Jesus Christ of Latter-day Saints.